 Pursuing new therapeutic options for complex disorders.

-We currently focus our work on the following orphan neuropsychiatric disorders: Fragile X syndrome (FXS), Autism Spectrum Disorder (ASD), and 22q.
+We currently focus our work on the following rare neuropsychiatric disorders: Fragile X syndrome (FXS) and 22q11.2 deletion syndrome (22q).